James Reid (actor): 2017–2019: Careless and focus on music career

-2020–present: Transparent Arts label, Lovescene, North American Tour, and return to acting
+2020–2023: Transparent Arts label, Lovescene, and North American Tour

 In 2020, Reid was slated to perform at the Overpass Music Festival which was to be held at Oak Canyon Park in Orange County, California.
 However, the festival was postponed due to the COVID-19 pandemic.
 On May 30, Reid participated in Our Identity: ProjectBlue Marble, an online musical event which also served as a global fundraising effort in the fight against COVID-19 and to combat xenophobia affecting Asian communities.
 In October 2020, Reid signed with Far East Movement's Transparent Arts label, which is based in Los Angeles.

 In September 2022, Reid released "u & i" as a single off his second studio album, lovescene:, which was released in October of the same year.

 In December 2022, Reid announced his first North American Tour which will start in January 2023 to promote his Lovescene album.

+2024–present: Back to acting, Someone, Someday, and Haunted Carnival

 On July 29, 2024, Careless, Reid's management agency announced the departure of Liza Soberano from their agency.
 On October 6, 2024, Reid made a homecoming appearance as a Kapamilya and appeared at ASAP for the first time after six years.

 In July 2025, Reid went on a joint concert tour with Maki in Canada, with stops in Winnipeg, Toronto, Calgary, and Edmonton.

-In August 2025, it was announced that Reid will star in a primetime drama series after more than 8 years since Till I Met You with her former on screen partner Nadine Lustre, with in a surprise tandem with Kathryn Bernardo.
+In August 2025, Reid was announced to star in a new television project under Dreamscape Entertainment, marking his return to acting after almost a decade.
+He would be working with Kathryn Bernardo for the very first time.
+Someone, Someday is a romantic drama series that premiered in July 2026.
+Reid portrays Jordan Valentin, a childhood best friend who is a musician, restobar owner and IT expert.